jimbobbennett/jims-blog/blog/content/blogs/led-ticker-tape/index.md

 img.SetPixel(2, 0, Color.Blue);
 ```

-Once the pixels are set in the image, it is commited and the LEDs updated.
+Once the pixels are set in the image, it is committed and the LEDs updated.

 ```csharp
 neoPixels.Update();